 Note that there is a single execution of the function every time the timer expires rather than a continually executing thread so the function should typically NOT have a while(1) loop – it should just run and exit each time the timer calls it.

+The timer is a function, not a thread.
+Therefore, make sure you don’t exit the main application thread if your project has no other active threads.

 The timer functions are available in the documentation under ComponentsRTOSRTOS Timers.